 Avencast: Rise of the Mage

-It’s always fun when casting spells requires more conscious effort than just tapping a hotkey (although it IS an option in Avencast), so playing as a battle mage using button combinations from fighting games to cast devastating abilities felt right and was quite enjoyable, too.
-There was even a story to everything that was going on, involving forgotten legacies and unfulfilled prophesies.
+It’s always fun when casting spells requires a more conscious effort than just tapping a hotkey (although it IS an option in Avencast), so playing as a battle mage using button combinations from fighting games to cast devastating abilities feels right and is quite enjoyable, too.
+There is even a story involving forgotten legacies and unfulfilled prophesies.

 Dark Messiah of Might and Magic